sharetribe/flex-docs/src/docs/concepts-development/content-management/index.md

 published: true
 ---

-In 2023-02, Flex introduces a headless CMS-like feature to create static pages in Flex.
-The feature allows operators to modify a selection of default content pages without code, as well as create completely new pages.
+In 2023-02, Flex introduces a lightweight headless CMS to create static pages in Flex.
+The feature allows operators to modify four default content pages without code, as well as create completely new pages.

 ## Flex Content management glossary